john-friedman/Personal-CV/readme.md

 Stats Major (Dropped due to graduating early)

 Note: I finished my economics major in Spring 2020, and took a full time research position in Summer 2020 due to Covid-19.
-I intended to return in Spring 2021, to finish my statistics major, but I chose to instead continue working.
+I intended to return in Spring 2021, to finish my statistics major, but I chose to instead graduate and work as a pre-doc at UC Berkeley.

 ### Classes Taken
 Andy Ng ML Sequence: Course 1

 ### Various Jobs:
+Economics Pre-Doc (Fall 2021 - Present)

-Research Assistant UCB (Fall 2019 - Present)
+Research Assistant UCB (Fall 2019 - Summer 2021)

 Summer Researcher MIT (Summer 2018, Summer 2019)